rpiRobotics/abb_motion_program_exec/doc/robot_setup_manual.md

 Copy `error_reporter.mod`, `motion_program_exec.mod`, `motion_program_logger.mod`, and
 `motion_program_shared.sys` from `<repo_root>/robot/HOME` to the folder opened by clicking "Open Folder".
 The four files should now be visible under "HOME" in the tree view in RobotStudio.
+If using EGM, also copy `motion_program_exec_egm.mod` to the "HOME" folder.

 ![](figures/robotstudio_rapid_copied.png)

 Right click on "Configuration" in the controller tree, and click on "Load Parameters".
 Browse to `<repo_root>/robot/config_params` and select `SYS.cfg`.
 Click OK to confirm loading parameters, and OK to acknowledge restart is required.
 Repeat for `EIO.cfg` in the same directory.
 Make sure "Load parameters and replace duplicates" is selected in the file browser window for both.
 Click "Controller" -> "Restart (drop down)" -> "Reset RAPID (P-Start)" to restart the controller with the new software.
 Select "OK" to confirm RAPID reset.

+If using EGM, use the configuration files from `<repo_root>/robot/config_params_egm`, and load `SYS.cfg`, `EIO.cfg`, and `MOC.cfg` instead of the files in `config_params`.
+P-Start once loaded to load the changes.
+(It is safe to load these different configuration files after the normal files.)

 ![](figures/robotstudio_restart.png)

 The installation should now be complete.
-The following should match, and can be checked against your system to verify installation:
+The following should match, and can be checked against your system to verify installation (if using EGM, there will be additional files and signals):

 ![](figures/robotstudio_addin_installed1.png)